Starting a Florida LLC is Easy

 Step 2: Choose a Florida Registered Agent

-When you file your Articles of Organization, you'll need to list a registered agent.
+When you file your Florida LLC Articles of Organization, you'll need to list a registered agent.

 Your registered agent can be a person or a registered agent service.
-You can act as your own registered agent, but many business owners choose to use a registered agent service.
+You can act as your own registered agent, but many LLC owners choose to use a registered agent service.

 Here are a few things to think about before you decide to act as your own registered agent: